 Average contribution wage is calculated over the twelve months period which ends two months before the person obtains unemployment status.
 Two months - the month with the highest income and the month with the lowest income - are excluded from the average wage calculations.
-If a person does not receive income in some of these months, these months are included in calculations of the average wage (provided that the number of months with non-zero income is at least 9 months).
+If a person does not receive income in some of these months, these months are excluded in calculations of the average wage.
 If the person is on child care leave, the average wage is calculated over the 12-months period ending before the child care leave.